percona/percona-server-mongodb-operator/source/replication.rst

 To set up MCS for a specific cloud provider you should follow official guides, for example ones `from Google Kubernetes Engine (GKE) <https://cloud.google.com/kubernetes-engine/docs/how-to/multi-cluster-services>`__, or `from Amazon Elastic Kubernetes Service (EKS) <https://aws.amazon.com/blogs/opensource/introducing-the-aws-cloud-map-multicluster-service-controller-for-k8s-for-kubernetes-multicluster-service-discovery/>`__.

-Setting up the Operator for MCS makes it registering a Services for export to other clusters `with a ServiceExport object <https://cloud.google.com/kubernetes-engine/docs/how-to/multi-cluster-services>`_.
+Setting up the Operator for MCS results in registering Services for export to other clusters `using the ServiceExport object <https://cloud.google.com/kubernetes-engine/docs/how-to/multi-cluster-services>`_, and using ServiceImport one to import external services.
 Set the following options in the ``multiCluster`` subsection of the ``deploy/cr.yaml`` configuration file to make it happened:

 * ``multiCluster.enabled`` should be set to ``true``,
 * ``multiCluster.DNSSuffix`` string should be equal to the cluster domain suffix for multi-cluster Services used by Kubernetes (``svc.clusterset.local`` `by default <https://cloud.google.com/kubernetes-engine/docs/how-to/multi-cluster-services>`_).

-The initial ServiceExport creation and sync with the clusters of the fleet takes approximately five minutes.
-After ServiceExport object is created, exported Services can be resolved from any Pod in any fleet cluster as ``SERVICE_EXPORT_NAME.NAMESPACE.svc.clusterset.local``.

-.. note:: This means that ServiceExports with the same name and namespace will be considered the same Service.

 The following example in the ``deploy/cr.yaml`` configuration file is rather
 straightforward: